-FormFactor operates within the semiconductor test and measurement equipment industry.
-We sell products to chip manufacturers and others operating within the broader semiconductor industry.
+We operate within the semiconductor test and measurement equipment industry.
+We sell products to integrated circuit manufacturers and others within the broader semiconductor and electronics industry.
 Our business necessarily involves many operational and market-driven risks.
-A list of risk factors associated with our business can be found in our Annual Report on Form 10-K for our fiscal year ended December 29, 2018, as filed with the SEC.
-Our Board of Directors exercises its risk oversight function specifically, and as a part of broader oversight activities.
-At its regularly scheduled meetings, the Board of Directors receives reports from the Chief Executive Officer, the Chief Financial Officer, and other individuals who have primary responsibility for operational aspects of the company, such as manufacturing, research and development, sales and marketing, and legal compliance.
-The Board of Directors reviews and approves the company's annual operating plan.
+A list of risk factors associated with our business can be found in our Annual Report on Form 10-K for our fiscal year ended December 28, 2019, as filed with the SEC.